legendschwab/cmor438individual/Supervised Machine Learning/2. Linear Regression/README.md

 **Linear regression** is a machine learning algorithm that attempts to determine a linear relationship between a set of inputs and their corresponding output values.
+It is essentially the perceptron model except without the activation function.
 Here is the general model:

 $$
 y_i = \beta_{0} + \beta_{1} x_{i1} + \cdots + \beta_{p} x_{ip} + \varepsilon_i